FabricMC/fabric-docs/versions/1.20.4/develop/text-and-translations.md

 ## Deserializing Text {#deserializing-text}

-Furthermore, to deserialize a JSON text object into an actual `Text` class, you can use the `fromJson` method:
+Furthermore, to deserialize a JSON text object into an actual `Component` class, you can use the `fromJson` method:

 @[code transcludeWith=:::2](@/reference/1.20.4/src/client/java/com/example/docs/rendering/TextTests.java)